 In November 1906 Grandad was on the move again.
 The 2nd Battalion of the Dorsetshire Regiment took over duties at Wellington, with Grandad’s Battalion moving to Madras.

-At least some Companies and Headquarters did move into Fort St. George in Madras, with four companies being sent to Bellary Fort in Karnataka state, India.
+At least some Companies and Headquarters did move into Fort St. George in Chennai, Madras (right), with four companies being sent to Bellary Fort in Karnataka state, India.

 Captain Arthur Crookenden assumed the duties of adjutant with some newly-joined subalterns including E.A.
 Jackson and H.J.
 Huxford.
 The Sergeant Major at this time was Henry Grayston.
 After Grandad had left the Battalion, Henry was succeeded in August 1908 by James Keating.
 His brother was Colour-Sergeant George Keating of ‘G’ Company.